Prescription Drug Costs and Utilization in Maine at Retail and Mail Order Pharmacies (July 1, 2019 – June 30, 2020)

 - Number of Prescriptions – Calculated across all prescriptions for a specific drug, regardless of variation in the quantity dispensed or the number of days of supply.

 - Number of Prescription Users – Count of individuals with at least one pharmacy claim for the drug during the reporting period.
+Note that the number of prescription users is not comparable between Version 2 and Version 3 due to implemented improvements in tracking individuals across insurance changes.

 - Cost – Total dollar amount insurance companies and insured individuals paid a pharmacy for prescriptions of the drug throughout the State.